Quantum thermochemical engines: Irreversible transformations

 \begin{widetext}

-\end{widetext} where ${\bf p}'$ is identified in spherical coordinates by the polar and the azimuthal angles with respect to the equatorial $x$-$y$ plane, $\theta$ and $\varphi$ respectively, and the modulus $p'=p$.
-Remind that $L_x\geqslant L_y\geqslant L_z$.
+\end{widetext} where ${\bm p}'$ is identified in spherical coordinates by the polar and the azimuthal angles with respect to the equatorial $x$-$y$ plane, $\vartheta$ and $\varphi$ respectively, and the modulus $p'=p$.
+Remind that $L_x\geqslant L_y\geqslant L_z$, such that the square roots in equation \eqref{cont.sum} are bounded.
 The careful treatment of the energy scales $\lambda_T^2/(\beta L_{x,y,z}^2)$ allows us to identify the relevant contributions to heat and work corrections in irreversible transformations with $d$D-BECs.
+Equation \eqref{cont.sum} is also used to approximate $\mathcal{M}_{\varepsilon_p}$ and thus to estimate the size scaling of $M_{\bf p}$ in equation \eqref{Mepsilon}.
+Indeed using $f({\bm p},{\bm p}')=1$ in equation \eqref{cont.sum}, one obtains